 The Venetia diamond mine is located in the Northeast corner of South Africa, near the Limpopo river.
 This diamond mine accounts for 40% of South Africa’s annual diamond production.
 Thereby it is the biggest diamond producing mine in South Africa.
 It is currently an open-pit mine but that will only last till 2021.
-After that, an underground mine will be used for production with an estimated life up till 2046.
+After that, they will use an underground mine for production with an estimated life up till 2046.
 The diamond mine is owned and used by the De Beers Group.
 The mine’s annual production estimates at around 4 million carats.
 An environmental fact about the mine is that it uses water to a bare minimum and recycles a third of the process water.

 The Venetia Diamond Mine in South Africa.
 Bron: RIBCCS

 9. Lomonosov – Russia

 The Lomonosov (named after a Russian scientist) diamond mine is located in the Northwest of Russia, in Arkhangelsk Oblast near Europe.
 Lomosonov is owned by the ALROSA group and operated by a subsidiary of ALROSA, namely PAO Sevarlmaz.
 The mine’s annual production is around 2 million carats.
 One in every 350 carats of this mine is fancy colored.
 That is quite an impressive amount.

 Last but not least, another diamond mine located in Yakutia, Russia.
 Mir means peace in Russian.
 This diamond mine is again part of the ALROSA Group but the Mirny mining and processing division oqwns and operates the diamond mine.
 The production of the open-pit mine started in 1957 and stopped in 2001.
 Underground mining began in 2009 but unfortunately stopped in 2017 and it never started again.
 There is a chance they will resume productions starting from 2030 on.
 Annual production was at around 3 million carats.